 Maternal mortality refers to deaths due to complications from pregnancy or childbirth.
-The U.S. maternal mortality rate measures the rate of deaths from any cause related to or aggravated by pregnancy, childbirth, or within 42 days of termination of pregnancy.
+The U.S. maternal mortality rate measures the rate of deaths from any cause related to or aggravated by pregnancy childbirth, or within 42 days of termination of pregnancy.

 Recently, states have passed legislation leading to stricter abortion laws, which opponents worry could result in higher maternal mortality rates.
-They argue that because doctors are concerned about losing their licenses, they might hesitate to perform an abortion on a patient even if it is a medical emergency.
+They argue that because doctors are concerned about losing their licenses, they might hesitate to perform an abortion on a patient even it is a medical emergency.
 Additionally, mothers might turn to illegal, unsafe abortion options to circumvent the new restrictions.

 Connecticut has the fourth-lowest maternal mortality rate in the United States of 10.5 deaths per 100,000 births.
 In Connecticut, midwives may be the answer to decreasing the rate since they are often more attentive throughout pregnancy than OB-GYNs.
-There are 211 licensed nurse-midwives in Connecticut who are required to have advanced nursing degrees and additional training in midwifery.
+There are 211 licensed nurse-midwives in Connecticut, who are required to have advanced nursing degrees and additional training in midwifery.
 Midwives are linked to higher rates of physiologic birth and fewer adverse neonatal outcomes.

 Colorado has the fifth-lowest maternal mortality rate in the United States of 11.5 per 100,000 births.
-Half of all deaths in Colorado among pregnant women and those within the first year after giving birth result from self-harm, such as suicide and overdose.
+Half of all deaths in Colorado among pregnant women and those within the first year after giving birth are the result of self-harm, such as suicide and overdose.
 Colorado doctors, midwives, and mental health experts are focusing on reviewing medical files, prescriptions, coroners’ reports, and even suicide notes to help saves lives from pregnancy-related complications, drug abuse, and suicide.
 Colorado physicians and policymakers believe that maternal mortality review committees are the key to saving lives.

 States with the Highest Maternal Mortality Rates

 Georgia has the second-highest rate of maternal mortality of 48.4 per 100,000.
-Georgia’s maternal mortality review issued a 2017 report that said the areas of greatest concern include inadequate follow-up of cardiovascular symptoms in pregnant women and failure to recognize and treat hypertension or hemorrhages soon enough.
+Georgia’s maternal mortality review issued a 2017 report that said the areas of highest concern include inadequate follow-up of cardiovascular symptoms in pregnant women and failure to recognize and treat hypertension or hemorrhages soon enough.
 Researchers have reported that in more than one-third of cases, they were unsure of when prenatal care began for mothers and confirmed that some who died received more prenatal care at all.
-Black mothers in Georgia are more likely to die from pregnancy, as they are in the rest of the United States, especially in the state’s rural areas.
+Black mothers in Georgia are more likely to die from pregnancy, as they are in the rest of the United States, and especially in the state’s rural areas.

 New Jersey has the fourth-highest maternal mortality rate of 38.1 deaths per 100,000 births.
-According to the 2018 Health of Women and Children Report, New Jersey had the highest mortality rate among Black mothers of 102.3 deaths per 100,000 births.
-In January 2019, a package of 14 bills was advanced by state lawmakers that included awareness, education, evaluation protocols, and Medicaid coverage to combat the alarming maternal mortality rate.
+According to the 2018 Health of Women and Children Report, New Jersey had the highest mortality rate among black mothers of 102.3 deaths per 100,000 births.
+In January 2019, a package of 14 bills was advanced by state lawmakers that included awareness, education, evaluation protocols, and Medicaid coverage to help combat the alarming maternal mortality rate.